The Foundations of Inca Military Power

 Organization of the Inca Army and Soldier Hierarchy

 The Inca army was not a standing professional force in the European sense but a levy system that could mobilize tens of thousands of soldiers on short notice.
 Every male subject between the ages of 25 and 50 was required to serve when called upon, forming the backbone of imperial military power.
 The army was organized along decimal lines, with units of 10, 100, 1,000, and 10,000 men, each led by officers appointed from the Inca nobility.
-This structure enabled rapid communication and coordinated movement across challenging terrain.
+This structure enabled rapid communication and coordinated movement across challenging terrain, where messengers running along the road network could relay orders over hundreds of kilometers in a single day.

 Armor of Inca Soldiers